zhuyuqing/bestconf/doc/Manual.md

 Precondition
 ------------
-1. ip, user name and password of the system or cluster nodes under tuned
+1. ip, user name and password of the system or cluster nodes under test
 2. Authorization of SSH to access the system remotely
 3. Download source code of [BestConfig](https://github.com/zhuyuqing/bestconf)